 How many of you, when you read the title, had a face or name pop into your head?
 I know I did.
 Years ago, I worked with a woman who ruled our administrative offices with her negativity.
 She had a toxic attitude; however, she was not an underperformer.
 She brought good practices to the accounting department.
-She implemented some new techniques to increase how accounting functioned.
+She implemented some new techniques to improve how the department functioned.

-Moreover, she tainted the overall atmosphere in our Administrative office.
+Here negativity tainted the overall atmosphere in our Administrative office.
 The day she announced she was leaving us for another job was met with a sense of hope.
 The next day, the whole office felt lighter, happier.
-It was a fresh start for many of us who had worked with our very own Negative Nelly.
-Our Negative Neds and Nellies can lead to Bully Bob and Bully Barbara.
-Make sure that doesn’t happen.

 I can’t think of anything that brings down an organization faster than working with or for someone who is persistently negative.
-It often becomes a virus that spreads like wildfire when it grows unchecked.
-It’s a powerful condition that can be incredibly contagious.
+It often becomes a virus that spreads like wildfire when it grows unchecked can be incredibly contagious.
+Additionally, our Negative Neds and Nellies can lead to Bully Bob and Bully Barbara if we aren’t careful.
 So how do you stop the infection of negativity?

 - Set clear behavior guidelines – Outline in your policies & procedures what you define as acceptable behaviors.
-In several articles over the last 12 months, I’ve written about bad behaviors.
+In several articles over the years, I’ve written about bad behaviors.
 What will you condone?
 What won’t you tolerate.
 Define it and put it in writing.
-When those bad unacceptable behaviors are defined and documented they are no longer subjective.
+When those unacceptable behaviors are defined and documented they are no longer subjective.
 Define what you want to see and hear:

 - Respect for others – coworkers, clients, vendors, parents (of your clients)

 - Commitment to high ethical standards – define what you value